- Havanese Overcomes Dog Allergies Symptoms

-What if your dog has constant ear infections?
+What if your dog has constant or recurring ear infections?

 Chronic ear infections in dogs are often the result of an imbalance in the digestive system and the environment in the gut directly impacts the immune system.
 This digestive imbalance affects the immune system as the proper ratio of beneficial bacteria and yeast becomes upset.